-- When enabled, BPDUs are flooded to all other ports on the switch or to all other ports within the receiving port's native VLAN as specified by the spanning-tree system-bpdu-flooding command. - The spanning-tree system-bpdu-flooding command has no effect if BPDU flooding is disabled on a port by the spanning-tree port-bpdu-flooding command.
+- When enabled, BPDUs are flooded to all other spanning-tree disabled ports on the switch or within the receiving port's native VLAN as specified by the spanning-tree system-bpdu-flooding command. - The spanning-tree system-bpdu-flooding command has no effect if BPDU flooding is disabled on a port by the spanning-tree port-bpdu-flooding command.